 They say the way to a person’s heart is through charcuterie, or something like that.
 Go ahead and take this opportunity to show off your charcuterie board assembly skills with a romantic, and delicious, meat and cheese-filled date in an urban park.
 Whatever hood you call home, from Downtown Phoenix (Civic Space Park!) to Arcadia (G.R.
 Herberger Park!) and Scottsdale (Scottsdale Civic Center Park!), there’s likely an urban park just around the corner.

-If you’re like most of us, there’s a good chance you got acquainted with a bottle or two over the last eight months from the comfort of your living room.
+If you’re like most of us, there’s a good chance you got acquainted with a bottle or two over the last year or so from the comfort of your living room.
 Now that you’re practically a wine connoisseur, order some wine for the table and wax poetic about notes, structures, and profiles, and please remember to let your date get a few words in, too.

 When coffee and booze come together, good things are bound to happen.
 Phoenix’s Provision Coffee has mastered both craft cocktails and fancy coffee drinks, and have even gone as far as to combine the two.
 Here you’ll find a variety of espresso-based libations as well as non-alcoholic sippers including habanero mochas, honey lavender lattes, sparkling teas, and matcha, all best enjoyed on the shaded, and socially distanced, outdoor patio.

 It’s hard not to catch feelings in a setting as picturesque as Phoenix’s Desert Botanical Garden.
 Spanning 140-acres and one of only 24 botanical gardens accredited by the American Alliance of Museums, the Desert Botanical Garden not only features thousands of unique living cacti but hundreds of rare and endangered species throughout its expansive walkable grounds.
-Advance tickets are required and can be purchased online.
+And you can even explore this place after dark though the summer season.

 Follow your hearts, and your rumbling stomachs, to Everest Momo where you can indulge in hand-rolled momos.
 Hit up Birrieria Tijuana for tortas and quesabirrias.
 Pay a visit to Hot Dogs La Yaquesita for bacon-wrapped Sonoran dogs.
 Don’t sleep on Phoenix Coqui for Puerto Rican eats.
 And try not to drool too much when you’re waiting for your hot and chewy fry bread from the folks at Emerson Fry Bread.